BLCM/bl3mods/Apocalyptech/gameplay_changes/jetbeasts_everywhere/README.md

 This visual change has been applied to the consoles in The Blastplains, as well.

+**Compatibility Note:** This mod *requires* either OpenHotfixLoader or B3HM v1.0.2 (or greater) to work properly.
+Note that as of time of the mod release, B3HM v1.0.2 has not yet been released, so OHL is the only supported way to run the mod until then.

-**Compatibility Note:** This mod will *not* be compatible with any other mod which adds in Catch-A-Ride consoles/platforms to the same levels.
-It also requires some specific version of B3HM which isn't out yet...
+**Compatibility Note 2:** This mod will *not* be compatible with any other mod which adds in Catch-A-Ride consoles/platforms to the same levels.

 Bugs/TODO
 =========